vuejs/v2.vuejs.org/src/v2/guide/custom-directive.md

 ---
-title: Custom Directives
+title: Custom Directives (En)
 type: guide
 order: 16
 ---

 ## Intro

 <p class="tip">**Cette page est en cours de traduction française.
-Revenez une autre fois pour lire une traduction achevée ou [participez à la traduction française ici](https://github.com/vuejs-fr/vuejs.org).**</p>In addition to the default set of directives shipped in core (`v-model` and `v-show`), Vue also allows you to register your own custom directives.
+Revenez une autre fois pour lire une traduction achevée ou [participez à la traduction française ici](https://github.com/vuejs-fr/vuejs.org).**</p><p>In addition to the default set of directives shipped in core (`v-model` and `v-show`), Vue also allows you to register your own custom directives.
 Note that in Vue 2.0, the primary form of code reuse and abstraction is components - however there may be cases where you just need some low-level DOM access on plain elements, and this is where custom directives would still be useful.
-An example would be focusing on an input element, like this one:
+An example would be focusing on an input element, like this one:</p>

 {% raw %}
 <div id="simplest-directive-example" class="demo">